drocheam/optrace/docs/source/usage/elements.rst

 ________________

 An :class:`Aperture <optrace.tracer.geometry.aperture.Aperture>` is just a
-:class:`Filter <optrace.tracer.geometry.filter.Filter>` that absorbs light completely for rays that hit it.
+:class:`Filter <optrace.tracer.geometry.filter.Filter>` that absorbs light of any ray hitting it.
 In the most common use cases a :class:`RingSurface <optrace.tracer.geometry.surface.ring_surface.RingSurface>` is employed as Aperture surface.
 As for all other elements, we also need to specify the position :python:`pos`.

 .. testcode::